rocktimsaikia/country-by-timezone/readme.md

 # country-by-timezone

-Get country data by it's timezone.
+Get country data by timezone string.

 > Timezone data used here is from [IANA Database](https://www.iana.org/time-zones).